Last Updated on July 19, 2023 by Igor Karni

 The battery is often the heaviest and most expensive part of an e-bike and a component.
 And it will eventually need replacing.
 A decent Lithium battery’s price will depend on the country, up to a point.
 Such battery will be generally around $250 or more.

 Remember that rechargeable batteries deteriorate over time.
 Just as you need to change batteries on your car.
-The same applies to eventually replacing the battery on an electric bike.
+The same applies to eventually replace the battery on an electric bike.

 Add the cost of an e-bike motor